hasan-rakibul/LLM-GEm/README.md

 	- **WS2\* and v1\* are the final preprocessed datasets (with GPT annotations) to be used in training**
 - `*.tsv`: results from 10-fold cross-validation for the v1 dataset and different seed value for the v2 and v3 datasets
 <!-- - Other folders in gitignore
-	- `./ws22ckp/` and `./ws23ckp/`: to save checkpoints for the v2 and v3 datasets
 	- `./tmp/`: temporary files of test results and zip file for submission to WASSA 2022 and 2023 -->
 - `Vasava-2022-Transformer-modified/`: Codes here are taken from [https://github.com/notprameghuikey0913/WASSA-2022-Empathy-detection-and-Emotion-Classification](https://github.com/notprameghuikey0913/WASSA-2022-Empathy-detection-and-Emotion-Classification) and modified to test the performance of their model on our improved WASSA-2022 dataset.